3667808244/egglzh_home/readme.md

 This is my personal homepage.
 **RUN**
+1.Downlaod the code for this project
-Open "html/index.html" to run it.
+2.Open "html/index.html" to run it.